COVID-19 disease; SARS-CoV-2 Virus

-The COVID-19 is changing our society quickly.
+The SARS-CoV-2 virus, through the COVID-19 disease is changing our society quickly.
 We have chosen to NOT be one of the ones plugging your email addresses with our COVID-19 thoughts and responses every day.
 Here are our comments, we will update them as seems appropriate over the coming months and years.

 The owner of MCC has been an expert in the WFH (Work From Home) culture for 30 years.
 Over 90% of MCC staff have been working from home since ‘day one’.